mrborges23/mypage.github.io/tutorial_2.md

 2. Upload the sequence alignment in `input file`.

-3. As we perform Bayesian inference, a whole set of parameters regarding the MCMC step have to be predefined.
-Please set the MCMC scheme to run for 50 000 generations and a single chain.
+3. As we perform Bayesian inference, we will be using the MCMC algorithm.
+Please set the MCMC scheme to run for 50 000 generations using a single chain.
 In proper phylogenetic analyses, one has to run several chains, so the posterior space is properly explored.
-Here, we set the MCMC to one chain is to avoid taking too much of the webserver’s load.
-Define the sample and print frequency to 100, .
+Here, we set the MCMC to one chain is to avoid taking too much of the webserver's load.

 4. Set the outgroup to one of the sequences: `M62320_HIVU455` or `K03454_HIVELI`.

 5. Regarding the model of evolution, we will use the GTR substitution model with site heterogeneity.
 The gamma model can be set in the `Choose rates` option.

-6.
+6. Within the Bayesian inference, the samples of the posterior are summarized.
+MrBayes included several parameters that do that for us.
+The `sample frequency` is the frequency with which the MCMC samples will be written to file: set it 50.
+How many samples will we have at the end of the MCMC run?
+The `burn-in fraction` corresponds to the fraction of MCMC samples that will be discarded from summarization: set it to 0.25.
+Regarding the summarize parameters, leave them all `true`.

+7. Press `Submit`.
+You will be redirected to a webpage where you can see the progression of the run.
+Wait until all the steps are concluded.

+8. Once the analyses are finished, open the `Mr Bayes Consensus tree` using the `iTol` viewer.
+You can alternatively download the Newick file to your computer and open it in `Seaview`.
+In `iTol` go to the `Advanced` bar and display the bootstraps.
+By default, bootstraps are represented graphically, but we want to see the actual bootstraps values.
+For that, choose the option `text` instead.

+9. Download the file `Mr Bayes All Runs Outputs`, where you can find the `align.nx.p` and the `align.nx.t` outputs.
+These include the MCMC sampled parameters (exchangeabilities and base composition) and trees, respectively.
+Open the first file in a spreadsheet and analyze MCMC convergence for some of the parameters.
+Was 0.25 a good choice for a burn-in fraction?

 According to the Bayesian phylogeny, do we have evidence that the gastroenterologist deliberately infected the victim with HIV-infected blood from one of their patients?
 Support your conclusions using the obtained branch support values.

 A more general question: are the Bayesian and maximum likelihood trees considerably different in terms of topology and branch support values?